pieralukasz/bathrobes-next/README.md

 2. Install dependencies:
    npm install

-3. Set up environment variables:
+3. Set up environment variables as it is from .env.template file.
-   Create a `.env` file in the root directory and add the following:
-   DATABASE_URL=[your-supabase-database-url] (or it doesn't matter if supabase, just use postgresql url)

 4. Run the development server: npm run dev